 [Section 187A inserted by No. 52 of 1980 s.
 2.]

 187B.
-Publication of electoral advertisements on the internet
+Electoral advertisement on internet, when publishing is an illegal practice

 (1) A person is guilty of an illegal practice if —

 (a) the person publishes an electoral advertisement on the internet or causes, permits or authorises an electoral advertisement to be published on the internet; and